Private Rate-Constrained Optimization with Applications to Fair Learning

-\begin{remark} As standard in private optimization, the mini-batches $B^{(t)}$ are constructed through Poisson sampling (each datapoint is independently included with probability $r$).
-This allows us to leverage privacy amplification by subsampling \cite{kasiviswanathan2011can, balle2018privacy} for both the Laplace mechanism used in histogram computation (\Cref{sec:computing-h}) and the Gaussian mechanism used for the per-sample gradient (\Cref{sec:per-sample-gradient}). \end{remark}
+\looseness=-1 \begin{remark} As standard in private optimization, mini-batches $B^{(t)}$ are constructed via Poisson sampling, with each datapoint included with probability $r$.
+This allows us to leverage privacy amplification by subsampling \citep{kasiviswanathan2011can, balle2018privacy} for the Laplace mechanism in histogram computation (\Cref{sec:computing-h}) and the Gaussian mechanism for per-sample gradients (\Cref{sec:per-sample-gradient}). \end{remark}

-\method's efficiency relies on a private histogram $H^{(t)}$ which enables both per-sample gradient computation and private constraint evaluation, key for handling rate constraints with DP guarantees.
-One has the following privacy guarantees for Algorithm~\ref{alg:FairDP-SGD}, which follow from composing the (subsampled) Laplace and Gaussian mechanisms over the $T$ iterations. \begin{theorem} Let $b \geq 2\max\Big\{\frac{1}{\epsilon}, \frac{r \sqrt{T\log(T/\delta)}}{\epsilon}\Big\}$ and $\sigma \geq 10\max\big\{\frac{C \log(T/\delta)}{r|D|\epsilon}, \frac{C \sqrt{T}\log(T/\delta)}{|D|\epsilon}\big\}$, then Algorithm~\ref{alg:FairDP-SGD} is $(\epsilon,\delta)$-DP. \end{theorem} The proof is in Appendix~\ref{app:raco-privacy}.
+\looseness=-1 \method's efficiency relies on a private histogram $H^{(t)}$ enabling per-sample gradient computation and private constraint evaluation, key to handling rate constraints under DP.
+The privacy guarantees of Algorithm~\ref{alg:FairDP-SGD} follow from composing the subsampled Laplace and Gaussian mechanisms over $T$ steps. \begin{theorem} Let $b \geq 2\max\big\{\frac{1}{\epsilon}, \frac{r \sqrt{T\log(T/\delta)}}{\epsilon}\big\}$ and $\sigma \geq 10\max\big\{\frac{C \log(T/\delta)}{r|D|\epsilon}, \frac{C \sqrt{T}\log(T/\delta)}{|D|\epsilon}\big\}$, then Algorithm~\ref{alg:FairDP-SGD} is $(\epsilon,\delta)$-DP. \end{theorem} The proof is in Appendix~\ref{app:raco-privacy}.
 We present this result primarily for to provide intuition about parameter scaling.
 In our experiments, we use a tighter privacy accountant that improves both constants and logarithmic factors.
 Additionally, in our convergence analysis, we offer a more detailed examination when the Lagrangian is Lipschitz and the algorithm is run without clipping.